Required

 Every victim of a truck accident deserves their chance to be heard.
 When the injuries from these accidents are preventable, the victim may likewise have the right to seek compensation from the responsible entity or person.

-If you are ready to file suit over your truck wreck injury, you could benefit from the guidance of a Johnstown truck accident lawyer.
-Contact us at Marcus & Mack right away to set up a case evaluation.
+If you are ready to file suit over your truck wreck injury, you could benefit from the guidance of a Johnstown truck accident lawyer from Marcus & Mack.
+Contact us today at (814) 539-3213 or through our online form for your free, no-obligation consultation.

 Client Review